 And this is really a thing.
 The Sunday before this article published we did a hike with significant elevation change (around 2,400′ of downhill in this case).
 At about the halfway mark I stopped at a point in the trail where the drop-off was fairly sheer.
 I’m not exactly sure what happened but the pole in my right hand dropped and ended up about 10′ below me, and pretty much straight down.
 So, I had to climb down, then find a way back up to retrieve the pole that probably should have been strapped to my wrist.
 That was definitely a case of poor risk estimation (the risk of dropping a trekking pole vs. the risk of needing to drop one quickly).

 Trekking poles add weight.
-If you’re an ultra-lighter (or a just a weight-conscious “regular” hiker) these do add weight.
+If you’re an ultra-lighter (or a just a weight-conscious “regular” hiker) they add considerable weight.
 There are ultralight poles that only add a few ounces, but generally the lighter you go the more expensive they are.
 The ultralight trekking poles rely on light weight as their primary selling point, and there’s usually some other tradeoff somewhere.

 Critical Features of Trekking Poles